 In general the term “vertical agreement” means an agreement entered into between two or more firms, each of which operates at a different level of the production or distribution chain.
 The agreement further relates to the conditions under which these firms buy or sell certain goods or services.

-The Competition Act 2002 permits the Competition and Consumer Protection Commission (CCPC) to declare in writing that a specified category of vertical agreements, decisions or concerted practices are not prohibited by Irish competition law.
-The aim of this declaration is to provide useful guidance on vertical agreements for interested persons, and to ensure that firms can avail of the exemption provided for by the declaration.
+The Competition Act 2002 permits the CCPC to declare in writing that a specified category of vertical agreements, decisions or concerted practices are not prohibited by Irish competition law.
+The aim of this Declaration is to provide useful guidance on vertical agreements for interested persons, and to ensure that firms can avail of the exemption provided for by the Declaration.

 The EU Commission’s Guidelines on Vertical Restraints give practical assistance on assessing whether vertical agreements conflict with the BER.
 This may also be referred to for guidance in assessing whether an agreement is likely to be compliant with Irish competition law.